richlamdev/ansible-desktop-ubuntu/README.md

     DNS lookup and filtering)
-  * this role is executed last, as a dns service restart is required; the restart will take too long and cause the following playbook role(s) to fail (a delay could be added, but that adds unnecessary time to the playbook)
+  * this role is executed last, as a dns service restart is required; the restart will take too long and cause the following playbook role(s) to fail (a delay could be added, but that adds unnecessary execution time for the playbook)

 * docker
   * installs docker-ce-cli (required for Docker Desktop)